jizhang/jizhang.github.com/source/_posts/2022-06-19-openapi-workflow-with-flask-and-typescript.md

     return jsonify(posts=post_schema.dump(posts, many=True))
 ```

-It is a regular web API, that parses the GET parameters, construct a SQLAlchemy query with pagination and return the post list.
+It is a regular web API, that parses the GET parameters, construct a SQLAlchemy query with pagination, and return the post list.
 The only thing special here is `post_schema`, which uses the marshmallow library to serialize post items.
 The schema is defined as:

 ```python
 class PostSchema(Schema):